-Bath/Showering:Do not bath until you have seen Mr Gordon in clinic for a wound review.
+Bath/Showering: Do not bath until you have seen Mr Gordon in clinic for a wound review.
 If you do not have a plaster and have been allowed to remove your bandage (option 1 above), you may have a light shower after 3 days, keeping the waterproof dressings on and not soaking them.

-Weight bearing: Your weight bearing status is:

-Full weight bearing / Partial weight bearing / Touchweight bearing / Non weight bearing (circle)

-A physiotherapist or nurse will assess you and provide crutches if necessary.
+Weight bearing: Your weight bearing status (the % body weight you can put through the operated leg) is (circle): Full weight bearing (100%) / Partial weight bearing (50%) / Touch weight bearing (10%) / Non weight bearing (0%) A physiotherapist or nurse will assess you and provide crutches if necessary.